apepiot/apepiot.github.io/cv.md

 ### Teaching
 `2022-now`
-__Teaching assistant in theoretical and applied mathematics at INSA Toulouse, France.__
+__Teaching assistant in theoretical and applied mathematics at INSA Toulouse, France__

 `2019-2021`
-__Tutorials of biostatistics__
-for pre-med school students at Sorbonne Université, Paris, France
+__Tutorials of biostatistics for pre-med school students at Sorbonne Université, Paris, France__

 ---